ProfHariSeldon/CppND-Capstone-Hello-World/README.md

 ```

 ## RUBRIC POINTS
+Note: "integer:" means that was found on line "integer" of the file, e.g. 76:Game::LoadImage means the Game::LoadImage method was found on line 76

 ### YES: README (All Rubric Points REQUIRED)
 * **YES:** The README is included with the project and has instructions for building/running the project.
 If any additional libraries are needed to run the project, these are indicated with cross-platform installation instructions.
 You can submit your writeup as markdown or pdf.